douglasgscofield/add-to-Qiime-DB/README.md

 The `--reset-exclude` option can be used to remove the default exclude regexps and start from scratch.
-For example, to reset excludes (which by default exclude everything not in Kingdom Fungi) and instead exclude everything not in Kingdom Viridilantae, you would use these options:
+For example, to reset excludes (which by default exclude everything not in Kingdom Fungi) and instead exclude everything not in Kingdom Viridiplantae, you would use these options:

     qiime_get_taxonomy_from_seqs.pl --reset-exclude --exclude '(^(?!k__Viridiplantae))' ...